asarmadi/DRL_Project/README.md

 ![jumping](/Figs/solo12_motor_rotor_test_1.gif)  |  ![bounding](/Figs/torque.gif)

 Another important challenge in this project is to choose between joints position or torque control.
 In the deepmimic the have considered the position control.
-However, I thought torque control makes the problem more easier to solve.
+At first, I thought torque control makes the problem more easier to solve.
+However, it turns out that position control performs better.
 Following figures show, the overall behaviour of these two modes:

 Torque Control            |  Position Control :-------------------------:|:-------------------------: